mcdonc/.nixconfig/videos/rpi/script.rst

 until now: Pi 3, Pi 3+, Pi 4, and Pi 5.
-I haven't tried it on any of those other devices, but research indicates that there aren't any required configuration differences for basic functionality other than possibly needing to mess with ``linuxPackages.<otherlinux-version>`` to get some specific kernel features.
+I haven't tried it on any of those other devices, but research indicates that there aren't any required configuration differences for basic functionality other than possibly needing to mess with a ``linuxPackages.<otherlinux-version>`` NixOS configuraion to get some specific kernel features.
 Let me know if you try it and find otherwise before I release part 2 of this series.

 The creation of an RPi-compatible ``aarch64`` ISO image took about two and a half hours on my system after I issued the command to build it.
 There's